Eddie Alvarez: ONE Championship

 On October 15, 2018, it was announced that Alvarez signed with ONE Championship, set to make his promotional debut some time in early 2019 as part of their Lightweight division.

 On November 7, 2018, it was announced that Alvarez would be one of eight participants in the ONE Lightweight World Grand Prix.
-On December 19, 2018, it was announced that Alvarez faced Timofey Nastyukhin at ONE Championship: A New Era on March 31, 2019 in promotion's inaugural event in Japan.
+On December 19, 2018, it was announced that Alvarez faced Timofey Nastyukhin at ONE Championship: A New Era on March 31, 2019, in promotion's inaugural event in Japan.
 He lost the fight by TKO in the first round.

-Alvarez returned at ONE Championship: Dawn of Heroes on August 2, 2019 against former ONE lightweight champion Eduard Folayang.
+Alvarez returned at ONE Championship: Dawn of Heroes on August 2, 2019, against former ONE lightweight champion Eduard Folayang.
 He won the fight via first round rear-naked choke after being dropped by a leg kick early in the round.

 Alvarez was expected to face Saygid Arslaniev in the ONE Lightweight World Grand Prix final, but on September 26, 2019, news surfaced that he had to withdraw from the bout due to an injury.
 He was replaced by ONE Lightweight Champion Christian Lee.
-The bout with Arslaniev was to be rebooked for ONE Infinity 2 on 26 June 2020, but cancelled due to the Impact of the COVID-19 pandemic on sports.
+The bout with Arslaniev was to be rebooked for ONE Infinity 2 on June 26, 2020, but canceled due to the Impact of the COVID-19 pandemic on sports.

 Alvarez faced former ONE lightweight title challenger Iuri Lapicus at ONE on TNT 1 on April 7, 2021.
 The event took place in Singapore and aired in a primetime slot in the United States on TNT.
 He was disqualified after repeatedly throwing punches to the back of Lapicus's head.
 The call to disqualify Alvarez was considered controversial by multiple outlets and professional fighters as it appeared he was striking Lapicus's ear before Lapicus started turning his head.
 Alvarez appealed the final decision and the result was later overturned to a no contest.

 Three weeks after his last bout, Alvarez faced Ok Rae Yoon at ONE on TNT 4 on April 28, 2021.
 He lost a close bout via unanimous decision.

 On September 21, 2022, it was announced that Alvarez had agreed to be released from his contract with ONE Championship.

 Bare-knuckle boxing career

 Bare Knuckle Fighting Championship

 On March 1, 2023, it was announced by BKFC president Dave Feldman that Alvarez had signed with Bare Knuckle Fighting Championship.
-He is set to make his debut against Chad Mendes at BKFC 41 on April 29, 2023.
+He made his debut against Chad Mendes at BKFC 41 on April 29, 2023, and won by split decision.
+This fight earned him the Fight of the Night award.

+Alvarez faced Mike Perry on December 2, 2023, at BKFC 56 for the symbolic "King of Violence" championship and lost by corner stoppage after the second round.

+Alvarez faced Jeremy Stephens at BKFC Knucklemania 5 on January 25, 2025.
+He lost the fight by technical knockout via corner stoppage at the end of the third round.